Arty-j/Arbitrage_opportunities/README.md

 ***examples shown below are for one csv file only, and one sliced date dataset, but the code is written to repeat on both csv files and all sliced data sets***

-1. **The data for this analysis was pulled using the pathlib library from 2 CSV files containing closing prices on bitstamp and coinbase spanning from 01-01-2018 to 03-31-2018.**
+1. **The data for this analysis was pulled using the pathlib library from 2 CSV files, in the Resources folder, containing closing prices on bitstamp and coinbase.
+Data spans from 01-01-2018 to 03-31-2018.**

-    - It was converted to a dataframe using Pandas indexed to the date-time.
+    - csv files were converted to a dataframe using Pandas, indexed to the date-time.

 ![code image csv_read](./images/image_csv_read.png)